 According to Simon Sinek, “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.”

 Be consistent and true to the brand

-It would be easy to change your brand message because you’ve seen a competitor create a cool websites or developed a successful social media campaign, but you need to stay true to your brand.
+It would be easy to change your brand message because you’ve seen a competitor create a cool website or developed a successful social media campaign, but you need to stay true to your brand.

-Allow for your brands personality to influence the storytelling
+Allow for your brand’s personality to influence the storytelling

 As Geoff Mead points out in his book ‘Telling the Story – the heart and soul of successful leadership’, “A company’s story must be authentic and not just a sales pitch.”